spring-projects/spring-batch/README.md

     $ cd spring-batch

 ## Command Line
-Use Maven 2.2 or 3.0, then on the command line:

-    $ mvn install

-or, the first time (to download the stuff that isn't in the Maven Central repository):

-    $ mvn install -P bootstrap

-To perform a full build of all modules (required prior to issuing a pull request) execute the all profile
+Gradle is the build tool used for Spring Batch.
+You can perform a full build of Spring Batch via the command:

-    $ mvn install -P all
+    $ ./gradlew build

 ## Spring Tool Suite (STS)
 In STS (or any Eclipse distro or other IDE with Maven support), import the module directories as existing projects.
 They should compile and the tests should run with no additional steps.

+# Getting Started Using Spring Boot
+This is the quickest way to get started with a new Spring Batch project.
+You find the Getting Started Guide for Spring Batch on Spring.io: [Creating a Batch Service](http://spring.io/guides/gs/batch-processing/)

 # Getting Started Using Spring Tool Suite (STS)

-  This is the quickest way to get started.
 It requires an internet connection for download, and access to a Maven repository (remote or local).

 * Download STS version 3.4.* (or better) from the [Spring website](http://spring.io/tools/sts/).
 STS is a free Eclipse bundle with many features useful for Spring developers.
 * Go to `File->New->Spring Template Project` from the menu bar (in the Spring perspective).